jalapeno/SRv6_dCloud_Lab/lab_1/lab_1-guide.md

 ## Validate ISIS Topology

 In this lab we are using ISIS as the underlying IGP to establish link connectivity across routers xrd01 -> xrd07.
-ISIS has a basic configuration pre-configured setup starting in lab 1.
+ISIS has basic settings pre-configured at startup in lab 1.
 The student will want to confirm that they see a full ISIS topology.

 ![ISIS Topology](/topo_drawings/isis-topology-medium.png)